github/explore/topics/ioc/index.md

 ---
 topic: ioc
 display_name: IoC (Disambiguation)
-short_description: 'IoC can either mean "Inversion of Control" or "Indicator of Compromise".'
+short_description: 'IoC can either mean "Inversion of Control" or "Indicator of Compromise", depending on the context.'
 related: inversion-of-control, indicator-of-compromise
 ---
 The term "**IoC**" can mean multiple things: